Ghasha Sour gas production in the Arabian Gulf

 years of experience is what Wintershall Dea has in sour gas production

-per cent of UAE’s gas demand can be covered by Ghasha
+of UAE’s gas demand can be covered by Ghasha

 artificial islands are being constructed for drilling rigs and processing facilities